The acl_copy_ext() function copies the ACL pointed to by acl from

-tem-managed space to the user managed space pointed to by buf_p.
+system-managed space to the user managed space pointed to by buf_p.

-The size parameter represents the size in bytes of the buffer pointed to by
+The size parameter represents the size in bytes of the buffer

-by acl continue to refer to those entries.
-Any existing ACL pointers
+referenced by acl continue to refer to those entries.
+Any existing

-returns a value of (ssize_t)-1 and sets errno to the
+function returns a value of (ssize_t)-1 and sets errno to the

 [EINVAL] The size parameter is zero or negative.